Formerly unexploited organic waste can be transformed into biofuel using the technology developed by the scientists from the EU BIOGO project.

-Fraunhofer Institute for Microengineering and Microsystems IMM, working along with twelve research groups from seven countries in the EU project BIOGO, have formulated a method to create just such an eco-friendly biofuel.
+Researchers at the Fraunhofer Institute for Microengineering and Microsystems IMM, working along with twelve research groups from seven countries in the EU project BIOGO, have formulated a method to create just such an eco-friendly biofuel.
 The innovative fuel’s ingredients originate from forests: “Wood waste and tree bark are available in great quantities throughout Europe but, up to now, have all been ignored as a resource.
 That makes them an ideal raw material, as they don’t need to be specially cultivated and thus won’t compete with food production,” explains Prof. Gunther Kolb from Fraunhofer IMM, who coordinated the EU project.
 Moreover, using wood waste is climate-neutral, since changing it into fuel for combustion only discharges carbon dioxide that the trees earlier extracted from the atmosphere as they grew.
 In other words, no extra greenhouse gases are emitted into the atmosphere.
 Additionally, the fuel can be made from wood waste anyplace trees grow.
 In contrast to petroleum, it does not have to be transported first from the source to refineries and then on to filling stations.

 An important component of the BIOGO concept is decentralized production.
 To achieve this, we have developed mobile production units that can be housed in containers and installed where they are needed.

 Mobile production units